 An ice dispenser can take up almost 30% of your freezer space

-If you want to get really fancy, you can now get fridges that make “craft ice” – those huge spheres of ice you get in overpriced cocktails at trendy bars.
-LG makes these fridges, and some Samsung fridges make ice cubes in two different sizes.
+Of course, if you fancy yourself as a home bartender, an ice dispenser may be a must-have for you.
+And if you want to get really fancy, you can now get fridges that make “craft ice” – those huge spheres of ice you get in overpriced cocktails at trendy bars.

 Fridges with these dispensers need to get their water from somewhere.
 Most need to be hooked up to the plumbing, which pretty well rules them out for renters.
 But some models can work around this.